faucetsdn/udmi/docs/tech_primer.md

 ### Representation

-How devices are semantically represented
+How devices are semantically represented within different information sources

 -   **Reporting**: Has an entry in Cloud IoT Core and reports telemetry data.
     -   Reporting connected devices